ollema/lustre_ssg_starter/README.md

 Run `gleam run -m build` to generate the static HTML for your site.
 How you serve it is up to you: everything you need to serve will be in the `dist/` directory.

-The template also includes a GitHub Actions workflow that will build and deploy your site to GitHub Pages.
-The workflow is disabled by default, but you can enable it by uncommenting the `on` key in `.github/workflows/deploy.yml`.

 ## Adding pages

 Add a new page by creating another djot file inside `src/content/`, for example `src/content/your_new_page.dj`.